oracle/node-oracledb/doc/api.md

 );
 ```

-To do this without requiring the overhead of a 'round trip' to execute
+To do this without requiring the overhead of a round-trip to execute
 the `ALTER` statement, you could use a PL/SQL trigger:

 ```sql